kodus/chrome-logger/README.md

 $response = $logger->writeToResponse($response);
 ```

+If you're not using PSR-7, emitting the headers old-school is also possible with `ChromeLogger::emitHeader()`.

 The reserved `"exception"` key in PSR-3 [context values](http://www.php-fig.org/psr/psr-3/#1-3-context) is supported -
 the following will result in a stack-trace: